lbn187/lbn187.github.io/index.md

 # Recruitment for Interns

 I am happy to host remote/onsite graduate/undergraduate intern.
-I have **competitive Texas Hold'em Equilibrium Solver** as well as many interesting research topics.
+The research topics are as follows:

+* Abstraction for Imperfect Information Games
+* Counterfactual Regret Minimization Parameter Tuning
+* Deep Counterfactual Regret Minimization
+* Look-ahead Search and Network Optimazation

 If you are interested in game theory, deep reinforcement learning or poker, please contact me (email: **li-bn22@mails.tsinghua.edu.cn**)!